 Postings.
 You are required to post on all union bulletin boards certain documents after each significant step during the election process.
 A union bulletin board is any bulletin board to which you have access for the purpose of posting information, including those at the local's office as well as on the employers' premises.
-If your local publishes a newsletter, maintains a website, a facebook page, a twitter feed, or other social media account used to communicate with the membership, the material must also be posted to that medium.
+If your local publishes a newsletter, maintains a website, a Facebook page, an X or Twitter feed, or other social media account used to communicate with the membership, the material must also be posted to that medium.
 After making a required posting, you must submit a sworn declaration that you have completed the posting to the Election Supervisor via the OES website.
-Election Supervisor Form 15, Postings and Declarations Checklist is available in the "Forms" section of www.ibtvote.org.
-It is also attached as Tab 4.
+Use Form ES 3 (Tab 4) Election Supervisor Form 15, Postings and Declarations Checklist is available in the "Forms" section of www.ibtvote.org.
+It is also attached as Tab 3.
 The postings and declarations checklist tells you what needs to be posted and when posting is required.
 Use it to track your compliance with the posting requirements.